chadcooper/vivian/README.md

 ## Integration with box.com

+I wanted a solution where my wife and I could take photos with our phones and then file the "keepers" somehow.
+I decided to go the following route where you manually upload the files yourself to box.com.
+I'm sure you could setup a true sync to just automatically push all photos (I do this on my Android phone with Dropbox).
+Problem with that is that the vast majority of photos snapped with your phone are total crap, admit it.
+There are only a few good keepers worth filing.

+Also, I wanted to be able to upload photos taken with a real digital camera.
+Box lets me do that as well.

 box.com offers free accounts just as do Dropbox and Bitcasa, among others.
 What makes Box stand out is their support of the webDAV protocol, which is supported on Linux.
 You can essentially create a drive that is in sync with your Box